Includes a short report of 10 Scriptural References of the gospel principle, the Atonement.

 First Reference under atonement, taken from the Bible Dictionary.

-Note: I have taken the liberty to alter and supplement the definition of atonement, as found in The Bible Dictionary, to more fully and accurately define the aspects found therein.
+Note: I have altered and supplemented the definition of atonement, as found in The Bible Dictionary, to more fully and accurately define the aspects found therein.

 The word atonement describes the setting “at one” of those who have been estranged and denotes the reconciliation of man to God.
 Sin is the cause of the estrangement, and therefore the purpose of atonement is to correct or overcome the consequences of sin.
 From the time of Adam to the death of Jesus Christ, true believers were instructed to offer animal sacrifices to the Lord.
 These sacrifices were symbolic of the forthcoming death of Jesus Christ and were done by faith in Him (Moses 5:5–8).